queekusme/cipher/README.md

 # This is a completely mad cipher idea I came up with on a whim...

-It works, but its probably very iunefficiant
+It works, but its probably very inefficiant

 ## Keg Generation